Display technologies for Augmented and Virtual Reality

 Light enters the waveguide and through a series of internal reflection on a partially reflective polarized surface.
 Selected light waves cancel out (polarization) exiting into the viewer’s eye.
 The method is used by the Lumus DK-50 AR glasses.

 This is similar to the holographic waveguide in which a single planar light guide is used with one or more semi-reflective mirrors.
 This type of waveguide can be seen in Epson’s Moverio as well as Google Glass.

 Imaging and display technologies have improved greatly in the past few decades.
-High end CRTs have been mostly replaced by four key imaging technologies:
+High-end CRTs have been mostly replaced by four key imaging technologies:

 Liquid Crystal Displays (LCD)

-LCDs are common in high definition televisions and have been used in ARVR displays since 1980s.
+LCDs are common in high definition televisions and have been used in ARVR displays since the 1980s.
 This display type consists of an array of cells containing liquid crystal molecules sandwiched between two polarizing sheets.
 This contraption rests between thin glass substrates printed with millions of transistors.
-For colored LCDs, an additional substrate containing red, green and blue filters is positioned over each cell of the substrate.
+For coloured LCDs, an additional substrate containing red, green and blue filters is positioned over each cell of the substrate.
 A single RGB liquid crystal cell is called a subpixel.
 Three subpixels form one pixel.

-Organic Light Emitting Diode (OLED)
+Organic Light-Emitting Diode (OLED)

 - Passive Matrix OLED (PMOLED):